ariadne-cps/website/content/tutorial.md

 tank.add_output_var(x);
 ```

-Now we want to define the locations of the automaton:
+Now we want to define the location of the automaton:

 ```c++
 DiscreteLocation flow("flow");